 Sometimes students select an advanced level of a given subject (eg: HL Physics instead of SL Physics).
-Students are encouraged to make adjustments to their schedules during the drop/add period however, it can sometimes be diffcult to determine if the level is correct in such a short span of time.
-Students experiencing academic diffculties later in the term who wish to change the level of their course (to a lower level of the same subject) should see their counselor.
-The counselor will give the student a "Level Change Form" to begin the process of changing levels.
+Students are encouraged to make adjustments to their schedules during the drop/add period; however, it can sometimes be difficult to determine if the level is correct in such a short span of time.
+Students experiencing academic difficulties later in the term who wish to change the level of their course (to a lower level of the same subject) should see their counselor.
+Please note that the preferred new class may be full, which would prevent the change.
+The counselor will give the student a "Level Change Form" to begin the process of changing levels, if there is space in the new class.
 In turn, the student will complete the form with his/her teacher and parents.
-Change initiated by the beginning of the sixth week of school and completed by the end of the seventh week of school will not be reflected on the school transcript.
-Changes made after this timeline will appear on the transcript at either W/P or W/F.
+Changes initiated by the beginning of the sixth week of school and completed by the end of the seventh week of school will not be reflected on the school transcript.
+Changes made after this timeline will appear on the transcript as either W/P or W/F.